Volunteer in Costa Rica

 - Get out of your confort zone, experience a new culture and way of life

 There are programs running throughout the country but most are located in the capital city - San Jose.
 What project you join really has a bearing on where you will be based, for example working with marine life you will usually be based on either coast.
 There are placements in locations like San Ramon and also more rural places.

 Find rewarding volunteer opportunities in wildlife conservation, childcare, community development, environment, construction, renovation, education, teaching, sports, medical, health & more.

 Costa Rica is home to some of the world's most spectacular biodiversity which makes this one of the most tourist destinations in the region, our top recommendation is to help wildlife.
 There are sanctuaries set up throughout the country which help rescue, rehabilitate and release animals back to their natural habitat.
 Please note you do not need to be a qualified veterinarian to apply, most positions are general and you will be given orientation and training when you arrive.

-Building & Construction Projects
+Building & Construction Volunteer Projects in Costa Rica

 Apply to build homes for underprivileged families in Costa Rica.
 Whether you’re an experienced builder or you just want to pitch in, work closely with Costa Rican families as you help them to build a home that will give them more shelter and really improve their quality of life.
 Many families in Costa Rica live in sub-standard housing without adequate sanitation or safe weather protection.
 The project works to provide safe, secure homes for underprivileged locals as well as a stable environment for the children.